How to Communicate UX to Gain Buy-in and Ensure the Success of a Project

 The third one should be a scaled-back version of the second one.
 Make sure you have it ready.
 From a psychological point of view, your stakeholders are more likely to go for the version you believe in most if their alternative is not the only one to disparage.

-Effective communication in UX is not an easy feat even for seasoned designers.
+To effectively communicate UX is not an easy feat even for seasoned designers.
 This blog post does not exhaust the issue for sure.
 We hope you found it useful, though.
 Feel more than welcome to share your thoughts in the comment section below the post.
 And stay tuned for the future feed!